jslefche/sem_book/docs/07-Latent_variables.md

 ##    .performance     120.509   39.656    3.039    0.002
 ```

-It seems that this model fits the data well ($P = 0.141$) and the relationship of interest, between genetic distance and performance, is highly significant ($P < 0.001$).
-In this case, the more unlike the local population the transplants were (greater genetic distance), the worse they performed.
+It seems that this model fits the data well (*P* = 0.141) and the relationship of interest (between $geneticdist$ and $performance$) is highly significant (*P* < 0.001).
+In this case, the more distant the genotypes of the local population from which the transplants were taken (i.e., a greater genetic distance), the worse they performed.

 ## References
 Travis, S. E., & Grace, J. B. (2010).
 Predicting performance for ecological restoration: a case study using Spartina alterniflora.
 Ecological Applications, 20(1), 192-204.